 There can be multiple @ProblemFactCollectionProperty annotated members.
 Those can even return a Collection with the same class type, but they shouldn't return the same instance twice.
+Instead of Collection, it can also return an array.

 A @ProblemFactCollectionProperty annotation needs to be on a member in a class with a @PlanningSolution annotation.
 It is ignored on parent classes or subclasses without that annotation.